- Keyword-Driven Testing (KDT) is a battle-tested method to speed up test automation development and cut downscaling costs in the long run.

 - Low-Level Keywords are related to the GUI (or even CLI or API) of the application.
 These low-level keywords are used to create Interaction-Level tests (described in Best Practice #2).

 - Middle-Level Keywords deal with navigation details and data entry that can be shared among high-level keywords for easier maintenance.
-For instance, “enter tax form” keyword can combine multiple middle-level keywords such as “enter personal information”, “enter dependents”, “enter preparer information”, etc.
+For instance, the “enter tax form” keyword can combine multiple middle-level keywords such as “enter personal information”, “enter dependents”, “enter preparer information”, etc.

 If at all possible, choose a test automation tool that allows you to combine low-level keywords to form middle-level and high-level keywords without too much coding.
 The picture below shows two low-level keywords.

 Higher-level keywords increase reusability.
-Additionally, they can be well understood by the business, domain experts or even IT and SecOps specialists.
+Additionally, they can be well understood by the business, domain experts, or even IT and SecOps specialists.
 Thus they are often used as an effective communication device among different roles inside and outside a team.

 As you now have many levels of abstraction, the exact abstraction level of the keywords used in a test module should follow the scope of that module.
 In particular, low-level keywords like “click” and “enter”, should be used in Interaction-Level test modules.